 The statement of cash flows has been prepared in accordance with IAS 7 "Cash Flow Statements" and has been restated for the effects of inflation, in accordance with IAS 29 "Financial Reporting in Hyperinflationary Economies."
 The Group relies to a significant extent on non-cash transactions.
 Investing activities and financing activities, as disclosed in the statement of cash flows, represent actual cash transactions.
 The total of operating activities also represents actual cash flow transactions from operations.
 However, individual items within this part of the statement of cash flows are stated inclusive of both cash and non-cash transactions.
-Management believes that the benefits of such information is outweighed by the cost of preparation.
+Management believes that the benefits of providing individual cash items within operating activities is outweighed by the cost of preparation.